Circuit Complexity through phase transitions: consequences in quantum state preparation: Complexity in a quantum computer, the case of ground state preparation

 Due to the combination of longitudinal and transverse fields, this is a non-integrable model.
 It is ideal, then, to explore the phenomenology of complexity beyond the exactly solvable models considered so far.
 In Fig. \ref{fig:ZZXZphases} we draw the phase diagram of the model at zero temperature as a function of the fields applied to the spins and the exchange constant \cite{ovchinnikov2003}.
 The critical line separates paramagnetic and antiferromagnetic phases.
 For our particular purposes, keeping the same initial Hamiltonian, $\mathcal{H}_0$, we set the transverse field, $h_x=1$ and the target longitudinal field to $h_z=0.75$.
 We thus study the quantum phase transition appearing when moving to different target values of $J$.
 This path is shown as the red line in Fig. \ref{fig:ZZXZphases}, where the final point marks the maximum value simulated for the target $J$.
 Therefore, the transverse field is going to be fixed while we turn on both the longitudinal field and the magnetic interaction.
 The counter-diabatic term can be computed in the same fashion as before, getting the same result as in \cite{Sels2017}.
 The time-dependent Hamiltonian reads

 and the complexity acquires the following expression

-\\ In figure \ref{fig:adiabZZXZ} we show the results obtained for the different values of $J$ and the chain sizes, $N$.
+\\ In figure \ref{fig:adiabZZXZ} we show the results obtained for the different values of $J$ and the chain sizes, $L$.
 The behaviour is equivalent to the previous model except that for sufficiently large values of $J$, the gap decreases sharply, closing completely (see figure \ref{fig:adiabZZXZ}b), causing the counter-diabatic terms to cause more error than the simple evolution itself, as we can see in panel (a) of the same figure.
 This is a consequence of the fact that our expression for the counter-diabatic term is not exact, but a first-order approximation of a general expression [cf Eq. (\ref{Amu})].
-The smaller the gap, the more careful we will have to be with the design of the CD term. \\
+This scenario serves to illustrate that the design of shortcuts can be tricky.
+Solutions to this problem could be to go to higher orders in the development of the CD term or to explore other $\lambda(t)$ functions as in \cite{Rezakhani2009, kazhybekova2022minimal}, where geometric arguments are used to obtain the optimal way to vary the time dependent parameters in the adiabatic evolution. \\

+We can repeat the study in Eq. \eqref{eq:compdependencies} (for the dependencies of the complexity on the system size, preparation time and model parameters) for this model.
+As one can see in Eq. \eqref{eq:compdependenciesZZXZ}, the only change is in the integral.